Jorge Negrete: Life and career

-He started his career singing on the radio in 1931 in Mexico City singing operatic parts.
+He began his career on the radio in 1931 in Mexico City singing operatic parts.
 In 1936 he signed with NBC Television for a TV program with Cuban and Mexican musicians.
-He returned to Mexico in 1937 to act in the film La Madrina Del Diablo ("The Devil's Godmother") and because of the success of the film, he was able to sign for several more the next three years.
-In 1938 he starred in La Valentina with Elisa Christy and then in Juntos Pero No Revueltos.
+He returned to Mexico in 1937 to act in the film La madrina del Diablo ("The Devil's Godmother"), and because of the film's success he was able to sign for several more the next three years.
+In 1938 he starred in La Valentina with Elisa Christy and then in Juntos pero no revueltos.

-After working in Havana and Hollywood, Negrete was called to act in ¡Ay, Jalisco, no te rajes! ("Hey Jalisco, Don't Back Down!") which made him an international Latin star and helped formulate the charro film genre.
-During filming he met Gloria Marín, starting their romance and the string of films they filmed together.
-He complemented his film career by singing rancheras with the trio Los Tres Calaveras and touring Latin America, singing at concerts and making personal appearances.
-He was offered the main role in El Peñón de las Ánimas (The Rock of Souls) and wanted Marín to be his co-star.
-In spite of his protests, newcomer María Félix became his star and eventually his wife, although they at first despised each other while filming.
+After working in Havana and Hollywood, Negrete was called to act in ¡Ay, Jalisco, no te rajes! ("Hey Jalisco, Don't Back Down!"), which made him an international Latin star and helped create the charro film genre.
+During filming he met Gloria Marín, kicking off their romance and the string of films they worked on together.
+He complemented his film career by singing rancheras touring Latin America with the trio Los Tres Calaveras, performing at concerts, and making personal appearances.
+He was offered the main role in El peñón de las ánimas (The Rock of Souls) and wanted Marín to be his co-star.
+In spite of his protests, newcomer María Félix was cast instead, and although they at first despised each other during production, she would eventually become his wife.

-Negrete visited Chile in 1946 where in part as result of the influence of Mexican cinema a local Mexican music scene was thriving.
+Negrete visited Chile in 1946 where a local Mexican music scene was thriving, partially as a result of the influence of Mexican cinema.

-Negrete was one of the founders, and the most important leaders, of the Mexican National Association of Actors (ANDA), succeeding Cantinflas as its chairman.
-In 1952, actress Leticia Palma became involved in the struggle between Cantinflas and Negrete over leadership of the union, with Palma campaigning actively for Cantinflas.

-On January 2, 1953, Palma was "rescued" by Major Manuel González, who helped her get a taxi to safety while she was being pursued by an angry mob.
-The mob was led by Negrete, who was after Palma for having stolen documents regarding her contract violations.
-Palma filed assault charges on Negrete.
+Negrete was one of the founders, and most important leaders, of the Mexican National Association of Actors (ANDA), succeeding Cantinflas as its chairman.
+In 1952 actress Leticia Palma was involved in the struggle between Cantinflas and Negrete over leadership of the union, with Palma campaigning actively for Cantinflas.
+On January 2, 1953, Palma was "rescued" by Major Manuel González, who helped her get a taxi to safety while she was being pursued by an angry mob led by Negrete, who was after Palma for having stolen documents regarding her contract violations.
+Palma filed an assault charge against Negrete.

-Eight days later, ANDA held a special assembly to judge Palma.
+Eight days later, ANDA held a special assembly to decide on Palma.
 Cantinflas argued on her behalf, attempting to negotiate a settlement.
 Negrete would allow nothing less than her expulsion from the union, and Palma likewise refused to withdraw the charge of assault.
 Just before the vote, a number of actresses left the room in protest.
 The remaining members voted in favor of expulsion, thus ending Palma's film career.